Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Action Head Designing}

-The action head in VLA models transforms vision–language representations into manipulation commands, translating task understanding and environmental perception into motor actions.
-Consequently, action-head design is critical to enhance embodiment awareness.
+The action head in VLA models maps vision-language representations to manipulation commands, translating task understanding and environmental perception into motor actions.
+Because embodiment-specific action spaces vary across platforms, action-head design is critical for embodiment awareness.